How to make beats: An in-depth guide to beat production

 Explore royalty-free one-shots, loops, FX, MIDI, and presets from leading artists, producers, and sound designers.

-How to make beats with MIDI
+How to make beats in 6 steps

 Once you’ve loaded a software instrument in the DAW of your choice, open up the MIDI track in your DAW.
 This may be also referred to as the piano roll or MIDI editor if you’re having trouble finding it.
 This should look like a grid, labeled with numbers that represent your musical measures.